U.S. officials see "mercenary" suspect in Venezuela

 Foes have scoffed at Chavez's statements, saying it is typical of him to invent tales of foreign-inspired aggression against him at election time.
 Washington has given no detailed information on the case, beyond pressing for consular access.

-After the visit to the man, the U.S. embassy said it could give no further details "due to privacy considerations."

-"The Embassy will continue to communicate with the government of Venezuela on the case and seek further access when appropriate," it said.

-Though there have been constant flare-ups between Washington and Caracas since the ferociously "anti-imperialist" Chavez took power in 1999, the latest incident is not mushrooming into a major dispute, even though Chavez said the man was probably a "mercenary" linked to alleged opposition destabilization plans.
+Though there have been constant diplomatic flare-ups between Washington and Caracas since the ferociously "anti-imperialist" Chavez took power in 1999, the latest incident does not appear to be mushrooming into a major dispute.

+Chavez, 58, is fighting for another six-year term at the October 7 vote, but faces a vigorous campaign from a united opposition candidate, Henrique Capriles.
+Chavez also has been undergoing cancer treatment in the past year.

 U.S. President Barack Obama, also seeking re-election in November, has kept a low-profile line on Venezuela this year despite calls from his rival, Mitt Romney, to take a tougher stance against Washington's fiercest critic in the region.